HyperspaceMadness/Mega_Bezel/README.md

   * Enable easier use of bezels and more "natural" presentation
   * Ease of use for screen scaling and automatic aspect ratio with existing shaders
   * Provide a consistent set of enhanced features wrapped around the core crt shaders
-  * Layering images to add art and visual effects
+  * Layering images to add artwork and visual effects